SamBroner/ToDo/README.md

 # Gotchas
 * You can't have onClick= () => ... where the ... includes React.useContext.
 You need to get a callback from a function that inherits the context via scope [[See Rules of Hooks]]
 * Directory deletes don't emit valueChanged
+* getDataFromSubdirectory is just returning all of the children from subdir, so the typing is particularly weak

 # TODO
 * Reset ToDo input to empty after enter